PillowFishSticks/My-Resume/README.md

 ## Acknowledgements

- - Special thanks to my mentor [Precious] for his time, and guidance with this project.
+ - Special thanks to my mentor Precious, for his time, and guidance with this project.
  - Code Institute tutors for helping support and guide me in the right direction with my code.